carmine-grimaldi/carmine-grimaldi/README.md

 ---

-I'm a Master's Degree student in Artificial Intelligence at University of Naples "Federico II".
+I'm a Research Fellow in Artificial Intelligence at University of Naples "Federico II".
 In my free time I like to watch movies and listen to relaxing music.

 ---
 ### Technologies & Tools: